maurerit/vs-industry-backend/README.md

 5. Set the environment variables `CORPORATION_ID`, `EVE_CLIENT_ID` and `EVE_CLIENT_SECRET`
 6. Run the application: `java -jar target/vapor-sea-industry-${VERSION}.jar`.
 7. This will create a data(the db) and vsindustry(the cache) directories with data in them.
-8. Grab the frontend over at https://github.com/maurerit/vs-industry-frontend
+8. Grab the frontend over at https://github.com/maurerit/vs-industry-frontend and run from there

+## Additional Notes

+For the more technically minded.
+Go get yourself a copy of [SQuirrel SQL Client](https://squirrel-sql.sourceforge.io/) and download the [h2 driver](https://github.com/h2database/h2database/releases) into squirrels lib directory.
+You can then connect to the database using the following connection string: jdbc:h2:{path to data dir}/data/vaporseaindustry with username sa and password of... you guessed it... password.
+In here you'll have all historical industry job and market transaction along with journal entries.
+Report to your hearts content.